easy-as-python/repo-man/docs/index.rst

 If you want to use ``repo-man`` in a global context, you can use a tool like `pipx <https://pypa.github.io/pipx/>`_.

-After you've installed ``repo-man`` and have activated its environment as needed, the :command:`repoman` command will be available for you to use.
+After you've installed ``repo-man`` and have activated its environment as needed, the :command:`repo-man` command will be available for you to use.
-You can run :command:`repoman --help` to see all the available options.
+You can run :command:`repo-man --help` to see all the available options.

 Configuration
 *************